(THIS ARTICLE IS MACHINE TRANSLATED by Google from Norwegian)

 Neither the previous nor the current Norwegian government has responded to the EU's call, although the origins of the conference can be traced all the way back to French President Emmanuel Macron's speech in the Sorbonne in 2017 – and later Ursula von der Leyen's mandate to gain a majority in the European Parliament.

-No other Norwegian environment, such as the Arena Center for European Studies, NUPI or others, has started Norwegian reflections.
-The discussion about Europe's future, which has not taken place since the conference on the EU Constitution in 2001, in which Norwegian members of the Storting participated, takes place entirely without Norway.
+No other Norwegian environment, such as the Arena Center for European Research, NUPI or others, has initiated Norwegian reflections.
+The discussion about Europe's future, which has not taken place since the conference on the EU's constitution in 2001, in which Norwegian members of the Storting participated, takes place entirely without Norway.
 This is what MODERN TIMES's editor wanted Truls Lie and I do something with.
 And thanks to the support of Fritt ord we have been able to publish this booklet with contributions from 25 leading actors within a wide range of society.